IIIA-ML/crowdsourced_geolocation/README.md

 ```bash
 jupyter lab
 ```
+Since Jupytext is being used, all notebooks are paired with a Python file, which makes committing changes easier.
+As a result, Python files in the nb/ directory can be opened as Jupyter notebooks.

 ## To run the experiments from the COGNITIVE SCIENCE RESEARCH article
 Move to the CSR branch and follow the following instructions.